⚠️ Note: This article is part of a knowledge-base refresh process. Until then, please reach out to our Customer Success team for any questions. ⚠️

 Where do we get the keywords from? (by source order)

-Our keyword database: the same one that fuels our Topics platform.
+Our keyword database: the same one that fuels our Keyword Explorer platform.

 Your Google Search Console account (if connected).

 When you add a brand new or non-ranking website, where we are unable to retrieve sufficient keywords from these sources, we’ll use natural language processing on your website’s top pages and extract the key entities.
 We then use these to retrieve additional relevant keywords from the above sources.